 Game-theory optimal play means having a strategy that is, by definition, unexploitable.
 It’s a strategy that, if you played it, no one would be able to play a strategy that could beat you.
 GTO strategy for poker is not defined or solved.
 Other, simpler games, like backgammon, are solved, but poker is much more complex.
+(Edit: this is not true, as I found out soon after.)
 The GTO strategy for poker can only be approached.

 Because limit poker is a much simpler game than no-limit, the GTO strategy for limit is much more “solved” than it is for no-limit.
 And it is especially more solved for short-handed and heads-up limit play.
 This is why the author chooses to concentrate on short-handed and heads-up limit, because it is a much more easy subject for discussing the “science” of poker than is no-limit.
 It’s the same reason David Sklansky’s The Theory of Poker uses limit poker to illustrate fundamental poker concepts.
 (The other reason is that limit hold’em is Newall’s main game.)